 George Omura is a licensed architect, Autodesk Authorized Author, and CAD specialist with more than 28 years of experience in AutoCAD and over 35 years of experience in architecture.
 He has worked on design projects ranging from resort hotels to metropolitan transit systems.
-George has written numerous other AutoCAD books for Sybex such as Mastering AutoCAD 2016 and AutoCAD LT 2016.
+George has written numerous other AutoCAD books for Sybex, including Mastering AutoCAD 2017 and AutoCAD LT 2017.

-Brian C. Benton is a senior engineering technician, CAD service provider, technical writer, and blogger.
+Brian C. Benton is a CAD manager, CAD service provider, technical writer, and blogger.
 He has over 20 years of experience in various design fields (mechanical, structural, civil, survey, marine, environmental) and is well versed in many design software packages (CAD, GIS, and graphics).
-He is Cadalyst magazine's Tip Patroller, AUGI HotNews production manager, and Infinite Skills' AutoCAD training video author.
+He has been Cadalyst magazine's Tip Patroller, AUGI HotNews production manager, and Infinite Skills' AutoCAD training video author.